slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 **SlowTask Script (`slowtask-ControlPeaches.py`)**:
 - Imports the Dripline control module through SlowPy's dynamic plugin loading and establishes a connection to the RabbitMQ broker
-- Creates a reference to the 'peaches' endpoint using `dripline.endpoint('peaches')`, through SlowPy's node chain mechanism.
+- Creates a reference to the 'peaches' endpoint using `dripline.endpoint('peaches')` through SlowPy's node chain mechanism.
 - The user function `set_peaches()` is automatically exposed to the web interface through SlowDash's task system

 **HTML Form (`html-ControlPeaches.html`)**:
 - Provides a simple web form with a number input field for the value
 - The submit button triggers the `control_peaches.set_peaches()` function
-- The function parameter values are taken from other input fields of the form.
+- The function parameter values are taken from other input fields in the form.
 Parameters are bound by names, and type mismatches will create an error response without calling the user function.

 **Configuration (`SlowdashProject.yaml`)**:
 - The `task` section defines the SlowTask with `auto_load: true` to automatically load the script